Map the Meal Gap generates two types of community-level data:

 Food insecurity rate

-Methodology: Responses from food insecure households to CPS questions about a food budget shortfall are calculated at the individual level and then averaged to arrive at a weekly food budget shortfall.
-The weekly food budget shortfall was $16.28 per person, per week in 2013.
+Methodology: Responses from food insecure households to the Current Population Survey (CPS) questions about a food budget shortfall are calculated at the individual level and then averaged to arrive at a weekly food budget shortfall.
+The weekly food budget shortfall was $16.82 per person, per week in 2014.
 Per the USDA, households experiencing food insecurity experience this condition, on average, in seven months of the year.

 Methodology: To establish a relative price index that would allow for comparability between counties, Nielsen assigns every sale of UPC-coded food items in a county to one of the 26 food categories in the USDA Thrifty Food Plan (TFP).
 These are then weighted to the TFP market basket based on pounds purchased per week by age and gender.
 Specifically, pounds purchased by males age 19-50 are examined.
 While other age and gender weights may have resulted in different total market basket costs, relative pricing between counties (our goal for this analysis) would not have been affected.
 The total market basket is then translated into a multiplier that can be applied to any dollar amount.
 This multiplier differs by county, revealing differences in food costs at the county level.